 Andrea Yates Mugshot

-Her husband denied her mental illness, and he believed that “demons” caused all of her problems.
-He believed that another child would scare away these demons?
+Her husband Rusty denied her mental illness and instead attributed her mental health struggles to “demons.”
+He believed that having another child would somehow drive away these supposed demons.

 Andrea was not supposed to be left alone with kids